Animated, waving, US Flag

 Schematic of this thing

 Because these x-tals were NEVER MEANT to operate like this, they are unpredictable.
-Plus the fact that you will be etching the conductive surface into two seperate parts is another wild variable!
+Plus the fact that you will be etching the conductive surface into two separate parts is another wild variable!
 You may end up with a unit that fails to oscillate at all.
 Don't give up... find another dead watch, and try again! ;)

 Actual O'Scope trace!
 (V1.0)